Panther State Forest Camping

 Group Camp

-Panther has a group camp consisting of a 60-person barracks-style house with a main building equipped with a modern kitchen, fireplace and a large open area for meetings and banquets.
+Panther State Forest also has a 60-person barracks-style house with a main building equipped with a modern kitchen, fireplace and a large open area for meetings and banquets.
 The group camp area has a large, open field with a volleyball and basketball court, a campfire ring with benches, and hiking trail access to the fire tower and swimming pool.
 The group camp is available to reserve from the end of April to November.
-Reservations are required so book your camping trip today.
+Advance reservations are required.